con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 Then Vajradhara, ever glorious,
 Supreme subduer of the hard to tame,
 The hero conquering the triple world,
-The vajra lord and master of secrets, (1)
+The vajra lord and master of all secrets, (1)

 > vibuddhapuṇḍarīkākṣaḥ protphullakamalānanaḥ |